lekha2000/Stramark_Training/Basics C#/Assignment14/README.md

     2. Open the Basic C# folder in VS 2022.
     3. Inside that open Assignment14 folders solution
     4. Set the namespace according to ur folder
+    5. Left Click on Project in header of VS 2022.
+    6. Set the Properties to namesapce.AssignmentFunction
+    7. Click on Debug.